A Pretty Penny

 Written by Hash Rifai

-I pulled up outside the Jumeirah Carlton hotel in Knightsbridge fifteen minutes early.
-Enough time for a cigarette I thought to myself.
-I stepped out of the car and zipped my jacket up.
+I pulled up outside the Jumeirah Carlton hotel in Knightsbridge fifteen minutes early and with enough time for a quick cigarette.
+I stepped out of the car, zipped up my jacket, placed a Marlboro Gold between my lips, and lit it.
 It was a cold and crisp October night and the kind of night when I most enjoyed smoking.
-I placed a Marlboro Gold between my lips and lit it, taking in the warm smoke and exhaling out into the cold night air.
-The feeling was meditative.
+Inhaling in the warm smoke and exhaling out into the cold night air, the feeling was meditative.

-Knightsbridge was quiet.
-But then again it was late, forty five minutes past midnight.
-The only signs of life were the three Arab men stood outside the hotels entrance also smoking.
-Every so often a sleek black chauffeur driven car would purr past.
+Knightsbridge was quiet at forty five minutes past midnight.
+The only signs of life were the three Arab men stood outside the hotels entrance also smoking and every so often a sleek black chauffeur driven car would purr past.

-Fifteen minutes passed but Chloe was yet to appear.
+Fifteen minutes passed but Chloe had yet to appear.
 I wasn’t concerned.
 The girls would often freshen up with a shower after an appointment, keen to rid themselves of the remnants of bodily fluids.
-Showers were only foregone when the girls were desperate to escape a clingy or strange client.
+Showers were only foregone when the girls were desperate to escape a clingy or weird client.

 But fifteen minutes soon turned to half an hour and then I grew concerned.
 I took out my phone and called Elle.
 She answered after a few rings.